mikke89/RmlUi/readme.md

 - Removed 'top' and 'bottom' from z-index property.
 - See changes to the declaration of decorators and font-effects above.
 - See changes to the render interface regarding transforms above.
+- The focus flag in `ElementDocument::Show` has been changed, with a new enum name and new options.
 - Also, see removal of manual reference counting above.